Franjo Rački: Politician

+In 1860, he returned to Zagreb and founded the People's Party together with his close friend Josip Juraj Strossmayer.
+Rački was a partisan of the idea of Yugoslavia and fought for Croatian autonomy against Austrian rule.
+Both he and Strossmayer promoted the cultural and political unity of the South Slavs.
+During the 1860s, he was a member of the Croatian Parliament.

+Rački was a prolific political writer.
+He wrote about all the important Croatia-related topics and issues of his time.
+He promoted the merging of Dalmatia with Croatia ruled by the ban, he wrote discussions about the Croatian nature of Srijem and Rijeka, but he spent most energy on analyzing the relationships between Croatia and Hungary, fighting against the Hungarian expansionism.

+Following the Croatian–Hungarian Settlement in 1868 and his party's alliance with the Hungarian government in 1873, he quit politics.
+He re-emerged in the 1880s, forming the Independent People's Party.

+He died in Zagreb on 13 February 1894.

 Academy

-He started Književnik, the first Croatian scientific magazine for history and linguistics, and Obzor and Vijenac, very influential magazines for culture and politics.
+He started Književnik, the first Croatian scientific magazine for history and linguistics, and Obzor and Vijenac, influential magazines for culture and politics.
 He was a key founder of the Yugoslavian Academy of Sciences and Arts and greatly contributed to the expansion of the University of Zagreb.

 Rački founded most editions of the Academy, which are published even today: Rad, Starine, and the Codex diplomaticus Regni Croatiae, Dalmatiae et Slavoniae, an exceptional monument of legal history.
 He founded the Academy library, archive and dictionary.
 His activities determined the work of the Academy for several decades, especially in its cultural and social aspects.